paganini2008/devtools/README.md

 # Devtools Series
-*A Java language basic tool library, which provides a large amounts of useful and cool utility methods and APIs to optimize your code, making your code more efficient and elegant.*
+*A Java basic tool library, which provides a large amounts of useful and cool utility methods and APIs to optimize your code, making your code more efficient and elegant.*

 ### Install